-According to the September 2022 investigation by HydroTech, groundwater was encountered from 12.30 to 13.75 feet below ground surface (bgs).
+Groundwater was encountered from 12.30 to 13.75 feet below ground surface (bgs).
+The groundwater flow direction was not determined in previous Phase II ESA for the Site.
 According to the investigation performed at 585 Union Street (BCP Site #C224329) located on the west side of Third Avenue between Sackett Street and Union Street and less than 100 feet from the Subject Property, groundwater flow direction is toward the west-southwest, in the direction of Gowanus Canal.
+Bedrock was not encountered during previous investigation.